robertbullen/dakboard/docs/slides/hardware/hardware.md

 - Column

-    - A monitor stand on was chosen over wall mounting
+    - A monitor stand was chosen over wall mounting
     - Allows for independent mounting of the monitor and Pi case
     - Two other WALI stands were already present in my home office
-        - Affordable, functional, and parts are interchangable
+        - Affordable, functional, and parts are interchangeable
     - \$38

 - Column